damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IApplicationGroupPolicy[]`.
 New-AzEventHubThrottlingPolicyConfig can still be used to construct this object.

 ### Set-AzEventHubApplicationGroup
-- Input type of parameter `-InputObject` and Output type of the cmdlet have been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubApplicationGroupAttributes` to
+- Input type of parameter `-InputObject` and Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubApplicationGroupAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IApplicationGroup`.
 - `-ThrottlingPolicyConfig` would be renamed to `-Policy` and type would change from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubThrottlingPolicyConfigAttributes[]` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IApplicationGroupPolicy[]`.
 New-AzEventHubThrottlingPolicyConfig can still be used to construct this object.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#Behavior-of-InputObject) to know more.

 ### New-AzEventHubThrottlingPolicyConfig
-- Output type of the cmdlet have been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubThrottlingPolicyConfigAttributes` to
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubThrottlingPolicyConfigAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IThrottlingPolicy`.

 ### Remove-AzEventHubApplicationGroup